aaroexxt/GradescopeScraper/README.md

 `python3 gradescope.py`

 You will then be prompted for your Gradescope username and password in plaintext (these are not used for anything other then authenticating your account)

+After answering `y` to confirm you want to download everything, the script will then download all of your files!